What to see and do in Rotterdam in a day

 They are in front of the Markthal.
 They’re a real curiosity.
 That’s 32 cubes in total that are rotated 45 degrees.
 They were built in 1984 by architect Piet Blom.

 Of course, they’re inhabited!
-Although what we saw was a hostel.
+Although we did see a hostel.
 So you know, if you want to stay in a fun place, this is your place.

 They can be visited to see what they look like inside.